-With just 4 guest rooms, and the house often rented as a group venue, Dar Seven’s in-house chef, Fátima, is flexible on ingredients and timings.
+With just five guest rooms, and the house often rented as a group venue, Dar Seven’s in-house chef, Fátima, is flexible on ingredients and timings.
 All meals are moveable feasts, served in the elegant dining room at a petal-strewn table, on the roof terrace or, if you prefer, in your room.

 We enjoyed our rooftop breakfast of homemade pancakes, scones and breads - and both the coffee and fresh orange juice were excellent.
 If you want, Fátima also prepares light lunches: perhaps stuffed vegetables with rice, an omelette and salad followed by dessert.

 Dinners might begin with a selection of Moroccan salads or petits farcis of vegetables, followed by a tagine, couscous, or maybe a gratin d’artichaut.
 The fruit and veg souk is just around the corner so expect the freshest of ingredients.